hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 ## The Setup

-Based on the expectations set by the previous benchmark, we first focused on the ZGC and G1 collectors on the latest pre-release of Java 15\.
-Our setup stayed the same for the most part.
-We refreshed the code a bit and now use the released version 4.2 of Hazelcast Jet with OpenJDK 15 EA33.
+Based on the expectations set by the previous benchmark, we focused on the ZGC and G1 collectors and the latest pre-release of Java 15\.
+Our setup stayed the same for the most part; we refreshed the code a bit and now use the released version 4.2 of Hazelcast Jet with OpenJDK 15 EA33.

 We also implemented a parallelized event source simulator.
 Its higher throughput allows it to catch up faster after a hiccup, helping to